-Main Article – Ionian Security Force
+Main Article – Interior Council

 Human and Android Rights

-Guided by the Gaia Accords, human rights in the Ionian League are among some of the greatest in the known galaxy.
+Guided by but not bound by the Gaia Accords, human rights in the Ionian League are among some of the greatest in the known galaxy.
 Egalitarian by nature, the Ionian League prize personal freedom among all other things.
 Each Ionian citizen is granted the right to free state-funded health care, the chance to work towards the eligibility to vote and the right to seek their own personal fortune among the stars.

 Since the end of the Ionian War and the enactment of the Maheras Reforms in 3346 the Unified Ionain Military has boomed alongside the Ionian Leagues boundless economic growth since the end of the conflict.
 As of 3417 the Unified Ionian Military has become a juggernaut, comparable to the miltaries of much larger and older star nations with a longer tradition of standing militaries.

 Main Article – Unified Ionian Military